cansin/next-with-offline/README.md

 ### Available Options

 - **offlinePath:** string or boolean - a string pathname to the offline page.
-  Or `false` if you want to disable. - defaults to `/offline`.
+  Or `false` if you want to disable.
+  - defaults to `/offline`.
-- **showReloadPrompt:** function or boolean - a function that returns a React element calling `onConfirm` when user agrees to reload, and `onCancel` if the user dismisses.
-Or `false` if you want to disable. - defaults to `false`.
+- **showReloadPrompt:** function or boolean - set to a function that returns a Promise that resolves when user agrees to reload, or rejects if the user dismisses, set to `true` if you simply want to rely on `window.confirm`, or to `false` if you want to skip waiting and claim clients.
+  - defaults to `false`.